josephclander/treehouseProfileSite/README.md

 # Notes from tests

 Part 4 of the project instructions notes that HTML validators will create an error when the pipe character is used and to ignore it.
 This issue arises in the Treehouse automated testing.

+# Notes from the build

+This site was retested on the following browsers without notable issues: Chrome 87, Firefox 84.0b8 and Safari 14.0.1.